 Before: The smallest of the bedrooms, the guest bedroom boasts courtyard-esque views and built-in book shelves.

-4 Years Later: A queen sized bed fits nicely, and the book shelves hold everything I had in my first office.
+5 years later: A queen sized bed fits nicely, and the bookshelves hold everything I had in my first office.
 Making a nook in the shelves gives more floor space to the room and creates a cozy nook at the bed.

 Before: Oddly enough, the layout of the boys’ bedroom is a slightly larger version of their bedroom at our first house.